espressomd/espresso/doc/sphinx/advanced_methods.rst

 differences.
 This only includes interactions between the species and boundaries and MD particles, not between MD particles and MD particles.
-To get complete electrostatic interactions a particles Coulomb method like Ewald or P3M has to be activate too.
+To get complete electrostatic interactions a particles Coulomb method like Ewald or P3M has to be activated too.

 .. _Diffusive Species: